SelenaSmall/rails-5-boilerplate/README.md

 Present styles can be easily modified in the stylesheets directory.
 I have tried to use as few classes as possible and ensured that all styles are also responsively designed.

+User Management Capabilities are linked to the User Controller.
+An Index page will list all of the Users, while New user can be created by Admin and Invited to join the aplication with Pundit 'invitable' feature.

 --------------------------------------------------------------
 TBD
 --------------------------------------------------------------
-- User Management Capabilities: INCL creation of new users/ invitable?/ User controller based on DeviseCreateUsers migration?
+- User Management Capabilities: INCL Create New users/ Invitable
+- User Management Styling
 - On Screen Instruction Set to get started
 --------------------------------------------------------------
 --------------------------------------------------------------